binste/pipecutter/README.md

 pipecutter.build_graph(train_model)
 ```

-The last command returns a `graphviz.Digraph` object which will automatically show in a Jupyter Notebook as
+The last command can be used to visualize the dependency tree, which is especially useful if your pipelines are more complex.
+It returns a `graphviz.Digraph` object which will render in a Jupyter Notebook as

 ![build graph example](https://raw.githubusercontent.com/binste/pipecutter/master/images/build_graph_example.png)